sriramcse31/Planit_Test/README.md

 Framework also uses chromedriver which is dependent on the version of chrome running on the machine where tests are executed.
-This framework uses chromedriver compatible for chromeversion 92.0.4515.131 To find the version compatible for the version of chrome you are using please go to https://chromedriver.storage.googleapis.com/index.html, download the corresponding API and copy the same to .\src\test\resources\ChromeDriver folder
+This framework uses chromedriver compatible for chromeversion 92.0.4515.131

+To find the version compatible for the version of chrome you are using please visit https://chromedriver.storage.googleapis.com/index.html, download the corresponding API and copy the same to .\src\test\resources\ChromeDriver folder.

+##Executing tests